 There is no shortage of budget accommodation throughout New Zealand.
 From hostels, to budget motels to holiday parks with self contained accommodation, you won’t have a problem finding a place to lay your head at night.

 As New Zealand is frequented by thousands of young backpackers each year, the big chain hostels are present throughout the North and South Islands.
-Many of the major backpacking destinations have Nomads or Base Backpacker cattle yards.
+Many of the major backpacking destinations have Nomads or Base Backpacker hostels that are filled with younger party hard backpackers.

 While many of these are adequate – and some quite flash (I’m talking about you Nomads Queenstown) – there are heaps of character filled, independently owned hostels that will compliment your trip to this small island nation.